chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Problem management ITIL 4 Practice Guide.md

 Axelos International (https://www.axelos.com)

 # 2. Overview
-**Key Message**: The purpose of the problem management practice is to reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents, and managing workarounds and known errors.</p></td></tr></tbody></table>
+**Key Message**: The purpose of the problem management practice is to reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents, and managing workarounds and known errors.

 No product or service is perfect.
 Every product has errors which can cause incidents.
 Errors may originate in any of the four dimensions of service management.
 For example, a mistake in a third-party contract is as likely to cause an incident as a technical component failure.
 Many errors are identified and resolved during design, development, or testing before a product goes live, and don’t affect the service.
 However, some errors will remain undiscovered and proceed to the live environment, and these may cause incidents.